panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 1. Fields on the class instance
 2. Fields on the class itself (aka static)

+Note that instance and static fields are a part of [Class fields proposal](https://github.com/tc39/proposal-class-fields).

 ### 3.1 Public instance fields

 The instance fields are initialized inside the constructor.
 Let's look again at the previous code snippet: